Hoekz/JS-TDD-201/Network/module-network.md

 The action `updateTagline` calls to the `/profile/tagline` endpoint with a `PUT` method and, assuming the request does not fail, updates the value in the store.

 We also have a reset action to clear out any stored values.

+### tests

+Looking at our actual test implementation in [test.js](/Network/msw/test.js#L3-21), we actually don't need to show any of the `msw` related code, as it has all been setup globally.
+If we needed to make tweaks however, we could use the `server.use` method provided to temporarily override behavior.

+Our first test simply checks that the `getProfile` action gets the expected values from our mocked route.
+Our second test does about the same for our `updateTagline` action, asserting that the value is updated in the store.

+We are missing a the sad path here though, where no `tagline` is sent to the server.
+Let's create that.